 - have a history of drug or alcohol abuse or addiction

 - have a lung disease or breathing problems

 - are breastfeeding or plan to breastfeed.
-Ambien can pass into your breast milk.
-It is not known if Ambien will harm your baby.
+Ambien passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby while you take Ambien.

 Tell your healthcare provider about all of the medicines you take, including prescription and nonprescription medicines, vitamins and herbal supplements.

 Medicines can interact with each other, sometimes causing serious side effects.
 Do not take Ambien with other medicines that can make you sleepy unless your healthcare provider tells you to.

 Know the medicines you take.
 Keep a list of your medicines with you to show your healthcare provider and pharmacist each time you get a new medicine.